 At dusk he takes her hand and leads her through a wooded path to an arbor where she must undress for she is not pure and he is good and wise and knows all holy things.
 An invisible cherubim takes her hand and leads her back through the same woods to the house, high on the hill, it’s madness and despair sleeping.
 The squirrels, birds, and white tail deer know fear and hide away.

-The cargo deck is filled with small bodies.
-A mass of tangled limbs clinging to each other.
-I try to hold on to my baby sister as we are tossed about the dank floor boards, pelted with the spray of high swells.
-Her sweet scent singles her from the others, the fragrance of a powdery new born.
-Yesterday we were laughing lingering along the dirt path that lead to our our way from school along the dirt path to our house of walls, windows, and dirt floors.
-We covered our eyes from the burning sun and rejected the slanted eyes of the men in the van who rode alongside us.
-Scattering our books along the dirt road we were bound and blindfolded with the others.
-Later in the night we are miles off the coast of Venezuela, surrounded by indigo seas, we can hear the voice of the boatman, harsh and hurried, his slits of eyes watch for followers.
+The cargo is small bodies.
+A mass of tangled limbs cling to each other.
+I hold on to baby sister as we are tossed about the dank floor boards pelted by the spray of high swells.
+Baby’s sweet scent distinguishes her from the others, the smell of a powdery new born.
+Yesterday we were lingering along the dirt road that lead from the old school house to our home of splintered walls and dirt floors.
+We walked faster ignoring the slant eyes of the men in the van trailing us.
+Captured, our school books scattered on the path, we were bound, our muffled cries drowned our by the rumbling motors.
+Later we are miles off the coast of Venezuela, we can hear the voice of the boatman, his eyes watch for followers.
 We are fed La Rochas to transform our terror into sugar colored dreams.
-Waking up we are in a floating world of pale pink and silk fans.
-The face of the Thai Man smiles behind angry walls.
+Upon waking we are in a sweet scented world of pale pink and silk fans.
+The Thai man’s slits of eyes smile behind angry walls.